Lossless AI conversion

 WAV to MIDI Converter

-Free online · Turn lossless WAV recordings into editable .mid
+AI online tool · 2 free trial credits on signup · turn lossless WAV into editable .mid

-WAV is lossless, so detection accuracy is noticeably higher than MP3.
-PureMIDI reads WAV directly, uses AI to detect every note's pitch, timing, and velocity, and exports MIDI you can edit in any DAW — perfect for studio stems and live recording transcription.
+WAV is lossless, so detection is usually more stable than MP3.
+PureMIDI reads WAV directly, uses AI to detect pitch, timing, and velocity, and exports an editable MIDI draft for any DAW — useful for clean stems and live recording transcription.

 Choose an audio file to start